jht1493/p5VideoKit/README.md

 # p5VideoKit

 p5VideoKit is dashboard for mixing video in the browser.
-There is a basic user interface to apply visual effects to live video from a camera or from the internet.
+You can apply visual effects
+to live video from a camera or from the internet.
 The visual effects are written in p5js.

-You are able to write your own visual effects and add to the dashboard.

-The code and this site in early development.
-Better user interface and documentation coming with your help and feedback!
+The code and this site in development.
+We welcome your feedback and help to improve the user interface and documentation.

 - started as code for interactive installation at NYU-ITP Brooklyn 2021
 - built on top of effects using in DICE app and from ICM course